bibbi-team/bibbi-mobile-bff/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'app.bibbi.bibbi-mobile-bff' is invalid and this project uses 'app.bibbi.bibbimobilebff' instead.
+* The original package name 'app.bibbi.bibbi-mobile-bff' is invalid and this project uses 'app.bibbi.bff' instead.

 # Getting Started